mowsec/demo-nodegoat/README.md

 Next, we need to configure the Contrast Agent with authentication keys, general configuration (such as logging and proxy configuration), and application specific configuration (such as setting an name, environment and agent mode).

-All configuration options can be set in a YAML configuration file and via Environment Variables, and the agent uses this [order of precedence](https://docs.contrastsecurity.com/en/order-of-precedence.html).
+All configuration options can be set in a YAML configuration file and via Environment Variables, and the agent follows this [order of precedence](https://docs.contrastsecurity.com/en/order-of-precedence.html).
 We recommend setting configuration as follows:

 1. **Environment Variables** for authentication keys and application specific values, or to overwrite a base configuration set in the YAML file.
 2. **YAML configuration file** for general configuration

+For this workshop, we'll set all of our configuration in the YAML file for simplicity.

 For more information on configuring the agent, please see: